 PNC Bank: The Foundation Checking Account has an ATM withdrawal limit and daily debit purchase limit of $100, for beginner banking customers.
 The Standard Checking Account has an ATM withdrawal limit of $500 with a relatively high daily debit purchase limit of $7,000.
 If you need higher limits, PNC's Performance Checking and Performance Select Checking Accounts both have a limit of $1,500 for ATM withdrawals and a debit purchase limit of $9,500.

 BB&T: BB&T's @Work, Back to Basics, Fundamentals, Senior and Student checking accounts have an ATM withdrawal limit of $500 with a daily debit purchase limit of $3,000.
 If you'd like to increase those limit amounts, consider either the Elite Gold, Private Vantage Checking, Wealth Vantage Checking or Asset Management Account, which have ATM withdrawal limits and daily debit purchase limits of $1,500 and $6,000 respectively.

 Withdrawals from Savings Accounts

 While both checking accounts and savings accounts have no limits for in person withdrawals, savings accounts offer unlimited ATM withdrawals as well.
 However, Federal Regulation D imposes monthly activity limits on savings accounts.
-These limits can range anywhere from 2-7 transactions and they restrict the number of preauthorized or automatic withdrawals as well as the internal and external transfers that can be performed.
-Many savings accounts also have excessive activity or excessive withdrawal fees that are typically around $10 - $15 dollars so be sure to limit the activity levels on your savings account to prevent accidentally incurring these fees.
+These limits can range anywhere from 2-7 transactions and apply to preauthorized or automatic withdrawals as well as internal and external transfers.
+Many savings accounts also have excessive withdrawal fees that are typically around $10 to $15, so be sure to limit your savings account withdrawals to avoid incurring these fees.